Jlevbury/Passgen-script/README.md

 The password has been created and is displayed for the user.
 ## Credits
-Source code provided via gitlab for use in coding bootcamp
+Source code provided via gitlab for use in coding bootcamp additional guidance on script formulation researched in reading of "Javascript & JQuery:interactive front-end web development" by Jon Duckett, subject of Math function, Random, For Loops and IF/Else statements.

 ## License